Water Trails and Greenways Master Plan

-The Greater Des Moines Water Trails and Greenways Master Plan DRAFT is now ready for review and feedback by MPO member governments, user groups, key stakeholders, and the public.
-Once finalized, the plan will provide the region a road-map for enhancing citizen experiences in and along the 150 miles of water ways in Greater Des Moines.
+The Greater Des Moines Water Trails and Greenways Master Plan was adopted by unanimous vote of the MPO Policy Committee in November 2016.
+The water trails plan provides the region a road-map for enhancing citizen experiences in and along the 150 miles of waterways in Greater Des Moines.

 Beaver Creek Booklet